Italian Sourdough Starter – Lievito Madre

 STEP 1

-• In a small bowl mix together the lukewarm water and honey, then add the flour and make a non sticky dough ball.
+• In a small bowl mix together the lukewarm water and honey, then add the flour and make a non overly sticky dough ball, it should be a bit tacky.
 Mark with a cross.
 Then place in a large glass jar, place lid on top but do not close.
 Let sit in a warm draft free area for 48 hours.

 STEP 2